erickdaniellozoya/NetSQLoad/README.md

 UPDATE Employees SET active = {0} WHERE id = {1};
 ```

-Now in our C# code we can use de Query function to get teh query.
+Now in our C# code we can use de Query function to get the query.
 ```csharp
 string query = sqload.Query("GetActiveEmployees");
 Console.WriteLine(query);